jdomin16/bsan-6080-playstation/README.md

 1. DATA UNDERSTANDING

-o Tools Used: Web browser to scan for useful data, discussions to set performance metrics and KPIs
+* Tools Used: Web browser to scan for useful data, discussions to set performance metrics and KPIs

-o Resources: Domain Knowledge, Project Understanding
+* Resources: Domain Knowledge, Project Understanding

-o Inputs: Collective knowledge
+* Inputs: Collective knowledge

-o Outputs: A clear understanding of the data to be used and how to use it
+* Outputs: A clear understanding of the data to be used and how to use it

-o Dependencies: Time availability, ability to find the appropriate datasets, data access
+* Dependencies: Time availability, ability to find the appropriate datasets, data access

-o Duration: 2-3 days
+* Duration: 2-3 days

 2. DATA PREPARATION

-o Tools Used: Postman for APIs, Python for Web Scraping, SQL and Python for Data Cleaning (ETL)
+* Tools Used: Postman for APIs, Python for Web Scraping, SQL and Python for Data Cleaning (ETL)

-o Resources: Access to Software, datasets,
+* Resources: Access to Software, datasets,

-o Inputs: Datasets from the sources
+* Inputs: Datasets from the sources

-o Outputs: Clean dataset for modeling
+* Outputs: Clean dataset for modeling

-o Dependencies: Ability to completely clean datasets, combine them and utilize all the features, quality of data
+* Dependencies: Ability to completely clean datasets, combine them and utilize all the features, quality of data

-o Duration: 5-7 days
+* Duration: 5-7 days

 3. MODELING

-o Tools Used: Python to create models, Tableau to visualize models better
+* Tools Used: Python to create models, Tableau to visualize models better

-o Resources: Access to clean datasets
+* Resources: Access to clean datasets

-o Inputs: Cleaned datasets
+* Inputs: Cleaned datasets

-o Outputs: predictive models to determine potential growth
+* Outputs: predictive models to determine potential growth

-o Dependencies: Domain knowledge of models to run
+* Dependencies: Domain knowledge of models to run

-o Duration: 4-6 days
+* Duration: 4-6 days

 4. EVALUATION

-o Tools Used: Python to perform evaluation using performance metrics
+* Tools Used: Python to perform evaluation using performance metrics

-o Resources: Access to software, Domain Knowledge
+* Resources: Access to software, Domain Knowledge

-o Inputs: Models created to understand customer data
+* Inputs: Models created to understand customer data

-o Outputs: Understanding of models and finding the right model and strategy
+* Outputs: Understanding of models and finding the right model and strategy

-o Dependencies: Evaluation criteria, ceilings
+* Dependencies: Evaluation criteria, ceilings

-o Duration: 3-7 days
+* Duration: 3-7 days

 5. DEPLOYMENT

-o Tools Used: Slides, Docs to create a presentable version and a detailed version of the results
+* Tools Used: Slides, Docs to create a presentable version and a detailed version of the results

-o Resources: Team discussions
+* Resources: Team discussions

-o Inputs: Post evaluation insights, analysis
+* Inputs: Post evaluation insights, analysis

-o Outputs: Project presentation, report, and deployment
+* Outputs: Project presentation, report, and deployment

-o Dependencies: Time availability, Project success criteria met
+* Dependencies: Time availability, Project success criteria met

-o Duration: 2-5 days
+* Duration: 2-5 days